mvromer/Blazor.WebAssembly.SingleSpa/README.md

   defining the lifecycle hooks single-spa expects each micro-frontend to provide for bootstrapping, mounting, and unmounting.

+Beginning with 0.10.0, these packages follows an `0.x.y` versioning scheme as follows:

+* `x` -- This is the major version of .NET supported
+* `y` -- This is the patch number for packages supporting that version of .NET

 ## Applicable Versions

 The Blazor.WebAssembly.SingleSpa NuGet package provides experimental support for projects targeting